 - Offer something in return: These guys are getting offers from thousands of companies so make sure you compensate them with something that you know they want, whether that means more money or free swag.
 Don’t forget to include their payment in the pitch.

 - Be yourself: Most importantly, be yourself!
-Influencers are going to want to work with authentic brands that are there style.
+Influencers are going to want to work with authentic brands that are their style.
 So show-off who you are and what you do!

 Remember that your influencer might not answer right away or may even say no the first time.

 The key is to stay persistent and consistent!

 ProTip: Already sent a follow-up email?
 Try reaching out to an influencer in other ways, like sending them a direct message on Instagram, liking their last post and following their page.

 5. Build Relationships

 Build a genuine relationship with your influencers.

 If an influencer has a real relationship with you and your brand then their Instagram content will come off as genuine.

 Their followers will feel the same authenticity as the influencer and think “wow she really loves that product.
 It must actually be great.”
 Once you’ve worked with an influencer, it is much easier to work with them again.
 Businesses and brands that get the best results from Influencers develop long-term relationships with the ones that get them the best results, continuously sending them new products to drive sales.